jonasnick/jonasnick.github.com/source/_posts/2020-11-29-bip-{schnorr.markdown

 - **?**: Bitcoin Core release with activation parameters
 - **?**: Taproot activation

 Protip: If you have troubles memorizing BIP numbers (like me), achow101 observed that BIP-Taproot's number, 341, are the reversed digits of BIP-143.
-Segwit program version 0 is defined in BIP-143 and version 1 is defined in BIP-341.
+The segwit version 0 transaction digest is defined in BIP-143 and version 1 digest is defined in BIP-341.